 That debate may at last be joined when the legislature convenes in January.

 The Governor has proposed holding an "education symposium" early in the session, presumably about how to pay for it.
-And the reality of looking at a base residential tax rate of 99 cents per $100 of assessed property value and a non-residential base tax rate of $1.49 per $100 of assessed property value (this includes commercial property as well as second homes which aren't primary homesteads) may be finally concentrating minds around the thought that these sorts of increases are not, to use that overused word, sustainable.
+And the reality of looking at a base residential tax rate of 99 cents per $100 of assessed property value and a non-residential base tax rate of $1.

 The big picture problem is that the state is spending more each year on educating fewer students.
 Everyone understands that some costs at least, go up each year.
 There re also some programs, like pre-kindergarten education, that have good returns for the investment and should be funded.
 Deciding what those programs are of course, is where the difficulty starts.